Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 • first written words in Rado-bible the end of 11th century

 • was official and literary language from 16th to mid of 19th century in the area that was first called Slovenski orsag / Slovenje from 11th ct.
-(Kaikavian Kingdom of Slavonia/regnum Sclavoniaein Latin), since 18th ct. called Horvatski orsag(or Horvatska – which was mostly the Kaikavian speaking area)
+(Kajkavian Kingdom of Slavonia/regnum Sclavoniaein Latin), since 18th ct. called Horvatski orsag(or Horvatska – which was mostly the Kajkavian speaking area)

 • was used on all levels in public communication: also in legal and business matters

-• from 16th to end of 19th rich development of Kaikavian literature with its centre Zagreb.
+• from 16th to end of 19th rich development of Kajkavian literature with its centre Zagreb.

 • literature comparable with literature in the same Central-European cultural circle (Slovakia, Hungary, Slovenia)

-• Translations from English, French, Latin and German into Kaikavian (e.g. John Milton‘s Paradise Lost)
+• Translations from English, French, Latin and German into Kajkavian (e.g. John Milton‘s Paradise Lost)

-Here is an excerpt from Paradise Lost in Kaikavian literary language, as well as excerpts from other works.
+Here is an excerpt from Paradise Lost in Kajkavian literary language, as well as excerpts from other works.

-• after the removal of Kaikavian literary language from public institutions in the 2nd half of 19th century, Kaikavian continues to be spoken and writers and poets continue to write in it, but the size of creation of literature becomes considerably smaller
+• after the removal of Kajkavian literary language from public institutions in the 2nd half of 19th century, Kajkavian continues to be spoken and writers and poets continue to write in it, but the size of creation of literature becomes considerably smaller

-however some of the best literary works in Croatia in 20th century were created in Kaikavian (literary) language, such as “Ballads of Petrica Kerempuh” by Miroslav Krleža
+however some of the best literary works in Croatia in 20th century were created in Kajkavian (literary) language, such as “Ballads of Petrica Kerempuh” by Miroslav Krleža

 PRESENT